AnWiercze/NanopoReaTA/README.md

 #### Gene counts

 The table on the lefthand side lists all the genes annotated in the loaded GTF file.
 One can search and select several genes of interest via double click on the table entry.
 Once a gene is selected it will occur on the table at the right hand side.
 By clicking the submit genes button, the analysis will start.
-A median of ratio normalization via DESeq2 will be performed and the user can plot the raw and normalized counts per condition as Dot- or Boxplot.
+A median of ratio normalization via DESeq2 will be performed and the user can plot the raw and normalized counts per condition as Dot-, Violin- or Boxplot.

 <p align="center"><img src="Gifs/Selected_Genes.gif"  width="80%"></p>

 #### Gene Body coverage

-Before using this functionality, the preprocessing should be stopped by pressing the "Stop preprocessing" button in the sidebar (see [Stop preprocessing](#stop-preprocessing).
-The current preprocessing iteration will be finished and the pipeline is paused afterwards.
-The user must wait until the preprocessing pipeline is paused before starting Gene Body Coverage analyses.
-(Message of iteration completion will follow soon...).
 The Gene selection functions similar as in [Gene counts](#gene-counts), but only one gene can be selected each time.
 After the gene selection is submitted, the percentage of coverage for a gene divided into 100 percentiles is shown sample- and group-wise (=mean).
-The calculation is based on the RSeQC script for gene body coverage analsis (https://rseqc.sourceforge.net/).
+The calculation is based on the RSeQC script for gene body coverage analysis (https://rseqc.sourceforge.net/).

 ### Differential Expression Analysis
 Countfiles for gene- or transcriptome-wise analysis have to be updated manually on demnand.
 After each iteration please click on one of the buttons to either update gene (DESeq2-based) or transcript (DESeq2-, DRIM-Seq and DEXSeq based) data.
 Please make sure, the sequencing ran long enough to show low inner variabilities in the expression pattern.
 After pressing the button a differential expression analysis is executed.
 This may take around 5 minutes, depending on the size of the dataset.